eliranwong/MP3_BHS5_word-by-word/README.md

 # MP3_BHS5_word-by-word
-MP3 audio files of each word in Hebrew bible BHS5
+MP3 audio files of each word in the Hebrew bible BHS5

 # License